cast-org/figuration/docs/components/button-group.md

 ## Nesting

 Place a `.btn-group` within another `.btn-group` when you want dropdown menus mixed with a series of buttons.
+You can add `.btn-group-end` to the toggle button to keep its `border-radius` from being reset.

 {% example html %}
 <div class="btn-group" role="group" aria-label="Button group with nested dropdown">